 Can you give blood after the coronavirus vaccine?
-What to know about immunity post-donation
+What to know about post-donation immunity.

 Not enough to make a difference.

-Even with a blood transfusion, there would be a relatively small amount of covid-19 antibodies in the donor’s blood, said Murphy, executive director of the Institute for Global Health and a professor of medicine and biomedical engineering at Northwestern University.
-That goes for donors who were vaccinated or donors who have recovered from a covid-19 infection.
+Even with a blood transfusion, there would be a relatively small amount of coronavirus antibodies in the donor’s blood, Murphy said.
+That goes for donors who were vaccinated or donors who have recovered from a coronavirus infection.

 “You’ll get their antibodies, but it’s not enough to make any kind of impact,” he explained.